-Dr. Anthony Esolen is a professor English at Providence College in Rhode Island, where he teaches Renaissance English Literature and Development of Western Civilization.
-He holds his M.A. and PhD. in literature from the University of North Carolina.
+Dr. Anthony Esolen teaches English at Thomas More College in Merrimack, New Hampshire, He holds his M.A. and PhD. in literature from the University of North Carolina.
 Previously he has taught at UNC and Furman University.
 Dr. Esolen's recent publications include: Ten Ways to Destroy the Imagination of Your Child (ISI Press), The Politically Incorrect Guide to Western Civilization (Regnery Press) and Ironies of Faith (ISI Press) ; and his newest work, Life Under Compulsion: Ten Ways to Destory the Humanity of Your Child (ISI Press).
 He is a regular contributor to The Claremont Review, First Things, Touchstone, Catholic World Report, Magnificat, This Rock, and Latin Mass.
 He is also the commentator on the new English translation for the Roman Missal Companion, The Beauty of the Word,which is published by Magnificat.

 Dr. Esolen has dedicated much of his career to a study of the classics.
 He has translated Dante's Divine Comedy (Random House), Lucretius' On the Nature of Things (John Hopkins University Press), and Torquato Tasso's Jerusalem Delivered (John Hopkins University Press).